-Bundling an Instance Store-Backed Windows AMI
+Bundling an Instance Store-Backed Windows Instance

-Now that you've customized your instance, you can bundle the instance to create an AMI.
-The following procedure describes how to bundle your AMI using the AWS Management Console.
-For information about bundling your AMI by using the command line tools instead, see ec2-bundle-instance.
+Now that you've customized your instance, you can bundle the instance to create an AMI, using either the AWS Management Console or the command line.

-To bundle an Amazon EC2 instance store-backed AMIs
+To bundle an instance store-backed Windows instance using the console

 - Determine whether you'll use an existing Amazon S3 bucket for your new AMI or create a new one.
 To create a new Amazon S3 bucket, use the following steps: - a.
-Open the Amazon S3 console at https://console.aws.amazon.com/s3. - b.
-Click Create Bucket. - c.
-Specify a name for the bucket and click Create. - 2.
-Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/. - Right-click the instance and select Bundle Instance (instance store AMI).
+Open the Amazon S3 console. - b.
+Click Create Bucket. - Specify a name for the bucket and click Create. - 2.
+Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.